 A word or two about Discipleship Groups.
 Their purpose is to "attend to one another's souls".
 We are essentially asking "How goes it with you with Jesus?"
 Then we help each other apply the Bible to life.
 For instance, you mention that you have a big meeting coming up this week at work.
 You want to trust God in that.
 That's your answer to "how it goes with you . . . with t...Keep Reading

 We Americans have had a twisting relationship with ambition.
-Alexis de Tocqueville observed about us: “There are no Americans who do not show that they are devoured by the desire to rise, but one sees almost none of them who appear to nourish vast hopes or to aim very high.
-All want constantly to acquire goods, reputation, power; few envision all these things on a g...Keep Reading
+Alexis de Tocqueville observed about us: "There are no Americans who do not show that they are devoured by the desire to rise, but one sees almost none of them who appear to nourish vast hopes or to aim very high.
+All want constantly to acquire goods, reputation, power; few envision all these things on a grand s...Keep Reading

 Recently I heard someone say that their Community Group lacked purpose.
 I was disappointed to hear that, but I think I understand the malaise.
 I want to make three comments to clarify and perhaps inspire us in the purpose of Community Groups.First, remember that God has sovereignly, deliberately placed us in geographic proximity to other real people.
 Therefore, one of your...Keep Reading

 Meals have meaning.
 When you welcome someone to your dinner table, you act in a rich ritual, one “thick” with meaning.
 This meaning is heightened and made more clear in Christ....Keep Reading